glouppe/info8010-deep-learning/lecture10.md

 This uncertainty *cannot be reduced* with more data.
 However, aleatoric uncertainty could be reduced with better measurements.

+???

+It arises from the true data generating process being stochastic.

 ---

 class: middle